swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 Some ways of writing CSS are compatible with modern browsers but not with older ones.
 These plugins ensure some properties include a fallback.

-They are only enabled if your target browsers need those fixes.
+They are enabled if your target browsers need those fixes.

 ```css
 /* Before */